chaos-mesh/rfcs/text/2021-12-29-openapi-to-typescript-api-client-and-forms.md

 - How to find shared fields?
 - How to use the generated schemas to construct the interface?

-For the first item, a form field should normally contain at least:
+For the first item, a frontend form field component should normally contains properties at least:

 - type
 - label